incoming webhooks

 • Endpoint: Here you will find the list of available operations, from which you must choose one.

-• Payload incoming: You must copy an example JSON generated by the external system that is going to make the call, since it will serve as a reference to be able to configure the mapping of fields.
+• Input Payload:You must copy an example JSON generated by the external system that is going to make the call, since it will serve as a reference to be able to configure the mapping of fields.

-• On/Off: Given a webhook incoming, for Acumbamail to accept the call associated with that webhook, it must be active.
+• On/Off:Given an input webhook, for Acumbamail to accept the call associated with that webhook, it must be active.
 If for some reason you don't want to remove the webhook but want to disable it temporarily, you can choose to mark it as non-active (useful for example if you think the URL may have been compromised).

-• Field mapping: All the parameters incoming necessary to execute the operation will be listed.
+• Field mapping:All the input parameters necessary to be able to execute the operation will be listed.
 Previously given an example payload (which will be the JSON generated by the external system), you will have a selector where all the nodes present in the JSON are included, so that you can choose which node contains the information associated with each parameter.

-Form to create webhook incoming
+Form to create input webhook

 New webhook created